TomasMileto/Box-Hell/README.md

 Survival arcade 2.5D game

 Box Hell is a survival arcade game I made for the first project of my game dev course.
-Despite being the first of the two I devoloped for that course, I think (personally) that this is the most fun.
+Despite being the first of the two I devoloped for that course, I find this one to be the most fun.

 ## What I Learned